 You might also want to consider either pre-recording or running one or more live webinars about a topic that is of particular concern to your clients.
 You could offer access to the live webinar at a slightly higher price because your virtual attendees will have the opportunity for a Q&A session with you at the end, and then package up a recording of the seminar for a lower price and sell it via your website.

 I’ve created a free e-book that you might find helpful about using webinars to grow your leads.

 If you decide to sell digital products to create a passive income then it’s important to be aware of the following:

-In January 2015, the rules around the European Union VAT changed – the new rules mean that, if you sell certain digital services to consumers in the wider EU, you have to charge them local VAT based on the country where they used the service, rather than where you are based.
+In January 2015, the rules around the European Union VAT changed – the new rules mean that, if you sell certain digital services to consumers in the EU, you have to charge local VAT based on the country where they used the service, rather than where you are based.

 A passive income is never 100% passive

 Realistically, it’s virtually impossible to create a completely passive income.
 Even if you automate your sales and downloads, you will still need to reply to client enquiries and troubleshoot any technical issues.

 On a positive note though, introducing passive income streams into your training business can help to keep money coming in, even when you’re ill, on holiday or covering school holidays.
 It can also give you more time to spend on your marketing, professional development and future training provision, enabling you to grow your business and refocus your energies.